Questions from members of the media may be directed to the Department of Communications at (202) 842-6353 or [email protected]

 The film program presents a broad range of recently produced films selected for their appeal to youth and adult audiences, and helps foster an understanding of film as an art form.
 Age recommendations are intended to guide parents in selecting emotionally and intellectually stimulating films for their children.

 For a closer look at the Gallery's own works of art, families may explore the collection using the children's audio and video tours.
 Designed especially for children ages 7 to 12, the audio tour highlights 50 masterpieces on display in the West Building, Main Floor galleries.
-Available online, the children's video tour encourages users to engage with these renowned paintings both at the museum and at home.

 With a full summer schedule of free activities, as well as creative toys and gifts in the Children's Shop and casual dining in the Cascade Café, the National Gallery is a dynamic destination for families to enjoy great works of art.